arrancscott/restaurant-reservation-api/README.md

 This will create you a user and output the credentials needed in order to use the API.

-The following headers need to be sent:
+The following headers must be sent as part of the request or you will get an unauthorized exception:

 Key: `X-User-Email` Value: `EMAIL_ADDRESS`